-The OLS determines that this bill would result in an annual expenditure increase by the Department of Agriculture from the General Fund of approximately \$450,000.
-According to a press release from the Department of Agriculture, approximately three million meals were served in New Jersey under the SFSP in 2017.
-In addition, about half that many meals are served under the SSO, according to a 2014 report from Advocates for Children of New Jersey, a nonprofit organization.
-Multiplying the number of meals by the \$0.10 supplement per meal, as required under the bill, yields a \$450,000 annual expenditure increase.
-The OLS notes that the number of children participating in the program may have increased since these data were published, in which case this estimate is low.
+The OLS determines that this bill would result in an annual expenditure increase by the Department of Agriculture from the General Fund of approximately \$300,000.
+According to a press release from the Department of Agriculture, approximately three million meals were served in New Jersey under the Summer Food Service Program in 2017.
+Multiplying that number of meals by \$0.10 per meal yields a \$300,000 annual State expenditure increase.
+The OLS notes that the number of children participating in the program may have increased since 2017, in which case this estimate is low.
 On the other hand, a spike in the participation rate due to the COVID-19 pandemic during 2020 and 2021 may subside by the time the bill goes into effect in 2022.
 In any case, the annual expenditure increase would fluctuate from year to year based on the number of children participating in the program.

-The OLS notes that some of the additional sums expended by the State would be transferred to municipalities and school districts that participate in the food programs, thus the bill would also result in an annual local revenue increase.
-The OLS cannot quantify this increase, however, because it is unclear what percentage of the funds will go to municipalities or school districts, as opposed to nonprofit organizations that participate in the program.
+The OLS notes that some of the additional sums expended by the State would be transferred to school districts that participate in the Summer Food Service Program, thus the bill would also result in an annual local revenue increase.
+The OLS cannot quantify this increase, however, because it is unclear what percentage of the funds will go to school districts, as opposed to nonprofit organizations that participate in the program.

-The OLS also notes that the bill may result in marginal annual expenditure increases by the Department of Agriculture and the Department of Education to provide guidance and support to operators of the programs, and to prepare an annual report required by the bill, but these additional duties can likely be subsumed by existing staff.
+The OLS also notes that the bill may result in marginal annual expenditure increases by the Department of Agriculture and the Department of Education to provide guidance and support to operators of the program, and to prepare an annual report required by the bill, but these additional duties can likely be subsumed by existing staff.

-FE to A5882 [2R] 3
+FE to A5882 [1R]

-Section: Environment, Agriculture, Energy, and Natural Resources Analyst: Eric Hansen Associate Research Analyst Approved: Thomas Koenig Legislative Budget and Finance Officer
+Section: Environment, Agriculture, Energy, and Natural Resources

+Analyst: Eric Hansen

+Associate Research Analyst

+Approved: Thomas Koenig

+Legislative Budget and Finance Officer